assembla/ecvc-svn/README.md

 ### Current status
 This is the first public preview.
 It works.
 It only shelves text changes.
 See the design doc (linked below) for details.

-Please get in touch and tell us what you think about it and where we should go next.

 ### Shelving looks like...
 ![context menu](tsvn-1-cmenu-shelve.png)